3 Best REALLY FREE Parental Control Apps: Tested in 2024

 When the free trial is over, Qustodio downgrades you to the free plan, which includes access to:

 • Web filtering.
-Restricts access to harmful or distracting websites.
-Qustodio has 25+ predefined website categories, which is very convenient, and it also allows you to block or whitelist specific websites.
+Restricts access to harmful or distracting websites in 25+ predefined website categories.
+It allows you to block specific websites, too, and whitelist specific websites, which is useful for avoiding false positives that can occasionally block innocent content such as educational websites or gaming forums..
 I really like that top VPNs can’t bypass Qustodio’s web filtering, and that there’s an option to block unsupported browsers (so that your kids can’t use them to bypass Qustodio’s web filtering).
 What’s more, there’s an option to block uncategorized websites and enforce safe search on Google, Bing, and YouTube.
 But, you’d need the paid plan to get notified when your kid tries to access a blocked site.

 • Screen time monitoring.
 Lets you see how much time your kids spend on their devices — if you see that they spend too much time on their device, you’ll know you need to take measures to prevent screen addiction.